 The average January temperature is about 32 degrees.
 Winter snowfall is about 25 inches.
 The city is too far south for lake-effect snow from Lake Erie.
 July's average temperature is about 76 degrees.

 Restaurants & Cultural Scene

 There are many choices of restaurants in Columbus within its many neighborhoods including the Brewery District, the German Village and downtown Columbus.
-It is also the home of many renowned arts and institutions including the Columbus Symphony Orchestra, and The Wexner Center for the arts on the campus of Ohio State Unitverstiy.
-The Franklin Park Conservatory is located on 88 acres , and the science center has been named as one of the best in the country.
-The city is also host to annual festivities which include the Ohio State Fair, one of the largest state fairs in the country and the Columbus Arts Festival which occurs on the downtown waterfront.
-Ohio State University also features cultural events and of course, has great sporting events to attend.
+It is also the home of many renowned arts and institutions including the Columbus Symphony Orchestra, and The Wexner Center for the Arts on the campus of The Ohio State University.
+The Franklin Park Conservatory is located on 88 acres, and the science center has been named as one of the best in the country.
+The city is also host to annual festivities which include the Ohio State Fair, one of the largest state fairs in the country, and the Columbus Arts Festival that occurs on the downtown waterfront.
+The Ohio State University also features cultural events and of course has great sporting events to attend.

 The crime rate in Columbus is steadily declining, but still higher than the national median.

 Columbus offers medical facilities of every kind.
 The Ohio State University Wexner Medical Center has been rated #2 in the state.